scala-network/DefyX/doc/design.md

 * Executing instruction not in program order, but in the order of operand availability (*out-of-order execution*).
 * Predicting which way branches will go to enhance the benefits of both superscalar and out-of-order execution.

-DefyX benefits from all these optimizations.
+RandomX benefits from all these optimizations.
 See Appendix B for a detailed analysis.

 ### 2.8 Scratchpad